 When it comes to income, it’s important to note that salary can vary based on several factors, including location, industry, level of experience and employer.
 To learn how automotive technician salaries vary by state, visit the Bureau of Labor Statistics.

 Whether you’re looking to stay in a specific area or are open to working in a variety of locations, career services may be available to help you find a position.
-For example, UTI offers Employment Assistance to help connect students and graduates to available jobs across the country.
+For example, UTI offers Career Services to help connect students and graduates to available jobs across the country.

 All in all, becoming an automotive technician is a great career path with exciting opportunities for advancement.
 If you love working with your hands, enjoy learning about evolving technology and take pride in helping others, this could be the perfect